 The best tablet for 5 to 9 year-olds

 Why should you buy this: This great value tablet offers everything kids need and it gives parents plenty of control.

 Who’s it for: Elementary school kids with parents on a budget.

 Why we picked the Fire HD 10:

-You can set up multiple profiles and employ Amazon’s excellent parental controls to keep a firm grip on what your kids get up to.
-The Fire HD 10 tablet could conceivably serve as a family tablet, suitable for parents to use when the kids have gone to bed.
+You can set up multiple profiles and employ Amazon’s excellent parental controls to keep a firm grip on what your kids view.
+The Fire HD 10 tablet could conceivably serve as a family tablet, as it’s suitable for parents to use when the kids have gone to bed.

 The cameras are very poor, but you won’t find a better 10-inch tablet without spending a lot more money.
 If your budget won’t stretch this far, consider the Fire HD 8 at $80.
 The screen is smaller, it’s not as fast, and the basic model only has 16GB of storage, but that’s all reflected in the reduced price and it’s a great deal for the money.

 The best tablet for 10 to 12 year-olds